Pub waste management

 Environmental responsibility

 High recycling rates demonstrate a commitment to environmental responsibility.
-By recycling materials such as glass, paper, and plastic, pubs reduce their ecological impact by conserving natural resources and reducing landfill waste.
+By recycling materials such as glass, paper, and plastic, pubs reduce their ecological impact by conserving natural resources and reducing incinerated waste.

 <h3>Regulatory compliance</h3>